-What Changes with
+What Changes With Agile Marketing?

 Agile Marketing is a new philosophy and operating model for marketing that stems from the widespread adoption of agile and lean practices in product development and operations.
 Studies have proven that these methodologies can have a significant impact on how marketing teams operate and what they can achieve: